WATCH THE VIDEOS

 I was invited to play in Seborga by a friend who was organising a Native American exhibition in the beautiful Principality of Seborga, on the French/Italian border in the mountains overlooking Monaco.
 I played a solo gig for the villagers and the elected Prince and his wife.
 Memorable!

-Original crew Kuma Harada, Winston Delandro, Ken Eley, James Lascelles, Richard Bailey, Annise Hadeed and Tony Maronie will be bringing their irresistible original high energy mix of sounds and styles.
+Original crew Kuma Harada, Winston Delandro, Ken Eley, James Lascelles, Richard Bailey, Annise Hadeed and Tony Maronie brought their irresistible original high energy mix of sounds and styles.

 Breakfast Band live at The Tabernacle